-A coalition of civil liberties groups and advocates may sue Oakland in the coming weeks if the city signs a contract with military contractor Schneider Electric to implement phase two of Oakland’s planned Domain Awareness Center (DAC).
+A coalition of civil liberties groups and advocates may sue Oakland in the coming weeks if the city signs a contract with military contractor Schneider Electric to implement phase two of Oakland’s planned Domain Awareness Center.

-The group is also arguing that the Hewlett-Packard computer hardware, facilitated and installed in the DAC by SAIC during its first phase of construction, should be removed due to the corporation’s involvement with nuclear weapons.
+The group is also arguing that the Hewlett-Packard computer hardware, facilitated and installed in the spy center by SAIC during its first phase of construction, should be removed due to the corporation’s involvement with nuclear weapons.

 “We’re basically just saying stand by your decision,” Hofer said.

-But the Hofer told Truthout the City Council’s reaction to the group’s letter has been mixed.
-And more recently, the group has been told unofficially that the council is likely to grant a waiver to Schneider Electric, allowing the company to complete phase two of the project.
+But the Hofer told Truthout the city council’s reaction to the group’s letter has been mixed.
+More recently, the group has been told unofficially that the council is likely to grant a waiver to Schneider Electric, allowing the company to complete phase two of the project.

 Hofer said the city has no legal justification to terminate the contract with SAIC based on the company’s violation of the nuclear weapons ordinance but grant a waiver to Schneider Electric.
 He also said the city could face backlash from SAIC, which lost a $1.6 million contract.